VerifiableRobotics/ReSpeC/README.md

 ReSpeC (`respec`) is a Python framework for constructing Linear Temporal Logic (LTL) formulas and composing reactive LTL specifications for use in the synthesis of high-level robot controllers (aka reactive mission plans).

-ReSpeC is used in [Team ViGIR](http://www.teamvigir.org/)'s [Behavior Synthesis](https://github.com/team-vigir/vigir_behavior_synthesis) ROS stack to generate LTL specifications.
+ReSpeC was first used in [Team ViGIR](http://www.teamvigir.org/)'s [Behavior Synthesis](https://github.com/team-vigir/vigir_behavior_synthesis) ROS stack to generate LTL specifications for an ATLAS humanoid robot, in the context of the 2015 DARPA Robotics Challenge (DRC).

 ### What ReSpeC is NOT meant for:
 - It is not an executive for high-level robot control.
 For that, see [`LTLMoP`](https://github.com/VerifiableRobotics/LTLMoP), [`SMACH`](http://wiki.ros.org/smach), and [`FlexBE`](https://github.com/team-vigir/flexbe_behavior_engine).